akmed772/dosvax/README_PS55.txt

 A. No. Windows uses a graphics mode, but the emulator doesn't support it

 Q. Can this emulator run OS/2 J1.x?
-A. I don't know.
+A. I don't have it, so I don't know.

 Q. Can this emulator run this software?
 A. I don't know.
 Try it!

-Q. Can you fix this bug?
-A. Sorry, I don't want to continue development.
-Too lazy.

 Q. Where can I find the reference diskette?
 Q. I don't have the DOS, so please upload its disk image.